The Internet

 - Yes or No Cards for students

-- Pre-teach vocabulary cards, sight words cards, sight words
+- Pre-teach vocabulary cards, sight words cards

 - Worksheets for students

-Preparation of Activity:
+Preparation for the Activity:

 - All the learning and teaching materials needed for this lesson plan must be ready before the lesson begins.